danbouk/censusstories/_drafts/2018-06-15-tenements.md

 ---

 ![image]
+--Adjust this to be a housing census story?
+(does the census of housing play into HOLC maps, etc?)

 Jacob Riis's lantern slides (a projection technology) portrayed: [list] His images still dominate our historical imagination of the New York 'tenement' at the end of the nineteenth century and beyond.